devsecops/forecast/README.md

 Forecast
 ========
 Forecast is a big data environment for understanding security anomalies using AWS services and Open Source projects.
+It can be used to ingest data from a reconnaissance library, logs and event feeds to support Continuous Delivery of software projects.
+And it is intended to utilize a catalog of rules for forecasting security issues as they progress through a Continuous Delivery pipeline.

 # Requirements
 * Must be able to take in all types of data and correlate it